Grocery Prices Up Steeply From Same Time Last Year

 Looking at all consumer goods as a whole, the latest inflation data in the Consumer Price Index from the U.S. Bureau of Labor Statistics shows the largest month-to-month increase in almost nine years.

 WCCO spoke with V.V.
-Chari, a University of Minnesota economics professor and adviser to the Federal Reserve Bank of Minneapolis.READ MORE: Minnesota State Fair Swaps Food Parade For Walk-Around 'Kickoff To Summer'
+Chari, a University of Minnesota economics professor and adviser to the Federal Reserve Bank of Minneapolis.READ MORE: COVID Restrictions: Walz To End Capacity Restrictions By May 28, Mask Mandate By July 1

 “[The month-to-month data] is not something we should be unduly concerned about,” Chari said.
 “We should be concerned about the possibility of persistent increases in inflation.”